Housing Support

 Support is person centred which means that we will work with you to provide the support that you need to enable you to manage your tenancy independently.

-The support you receive will be dependant on your individual needs and will be provided for an initial 3 month period.
-A review of your support will be completed at that point and your case closed or extended for a further agreed period of time.
+Support is normally offered for an initial 3 month period.
+A review of your support will be completed at that point and your case closed or extended for a further period of time if we agree that there is still work to do.

 Support Reviews